 - TV Commercials

-As we have written about in our complete guide to marketing for dental practices, every dollar you put into marketing your practice should pay dividends.
+Every dollar you put into marketing your dental practice should pay dividends.
 Short term borrowing to launch a new marketing initiative can pay for itself quickly through an expanded patient roster or by driving existing patients to higher margin cosmetic or elective procedures.

 Benefits of an OnDeck Small Business Loan for Dentists

 An OnDeck loan can benefit your dental practice by giving you fast funds to fulfill any of the needs discussed throughout this article.
-But working with OnDeck for your capital needs has 4 main benefits:
+You can fill out an application within 10 minutes and get up to $500k in as little as a day.
+Working with OnDeck has 4 main benefits:

-- OnDeck is Faster than a Bank Loan: An SBA loan can take up to 90 days or more to fund.
+1. OnDeck is Faster Than a Bank Loan: An SBA loan can take up to 90 days or more to fund.
 OnDeck can fund as quick as 1-3 days.

-- OnDeck is Easier than a Bank Loan: OnDeck’s online application takes just a few minutes and syncs with your accounting software and bank account which keeps paperwork to a minimum.
+2. OnDeck is Easier Than a Bank Loan: OnDeck’s online application takes just a few minutes and syncs with your accounting software and bank account, which keeps paperwork at a minimum.

-- OnDeck Offers Competitive Rates to Prime Borrowers: If you qualify as a prime borrower your rate could be as low as 9.99%.
+3. OnDeck Offers Competitive Rates For Prime Borrowers: If you qualify as a prime borrower your rate could be as low as 6.99%.

 |Credit Line Limit||$100,000|

 (waived for 6 months if you draw $5,000+ in the first 5 days of opening your account)